twof/graphql-spec/rfcs/QueryLevelNullability.md

 }
 ```
 On web where codegen is not used, the client no longer needs to handle the case where expected fields are missing.
-On mobile platforms where codegen is used, clients have full control over the optionality of the properties on the
+On mobile platforms where codegen is used, clients have full control over the nullability of the properties on the
 generated types.
-Since optionality is expressed in the query rather than the schema, it's flexible enough to accommodate
+Since nullability is expressed in the query rather than the schema, it's flexible enough to accommodate
-various use-cases (e.g., where the business `name` _is_ allowed to be optional).
+various use-cases (e.g., where the business `name` _is_ allowed to be nullable).

 ## Implementation
 https://github.yelpcorp.com/wxue/graphql-js